Why is a privacy statement needed?

 This means that we:

-- Have taken appropriate, technical and organisational measures to safeguard your personal data.
+• Have taken appropriate technical and organizational measures to safeguard your personal data.

 This policy applies to IVA ILVO and EV ILVO, referred to as ILVO below.